PRIME-RE/prime-re.github.io/.ipynb_checkpoints/README-checkpoint.md

 ### Details
 #### Pypreclin
 Pypreclin is a flexible and automatic tool for preprocessing of macaque fMRI data available for the growing community of primate fMRI.
-It's a Python project available on [GitHub](https://github.com/neurospin/pypreclin), on the Python Package Index [PyPI](https://pypi.org/project/pypreclin/) for easy installation and upgrading, and also as a [Singularity container](biodev.cea.fr/pypreclin/pypreclin-ubuntu.simg).
+The Python project can be found on [GitHub](https://github.com/neurospin/pypreclin), on the Python Package Index [PyPI](https://pypi.org/project/pypreclin/) for easy installation and upgrading, and also as a [Singularity container](biodev.cea.fr/pypreclin/pypreclin-ubuntu.simg). <br>

-**Authors:** Jordy TASSERIE, Antoine GRIGIS, Lynn Uhrig, Morgan Dupont, Alexis Amadon and Béchir JARRAYA
+**Authors:** Jordy TASSERIE, Antoine GRIGIS, Lynn Uhrig, Morgan Dupont, Alexis Amadon and Béchir JARRAYA. <br>

-**How to acknowledge:** Please cite the related publication [Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/31743789) - [Journal website](https://www.sciencedirect.com/science/article/pii/S1053811919309449?via%3Dihub)
+**How to acknowledge:** Please cite the related publication [Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/31743789) - [Journal website](https://www.sciencedirect.com/science/article/pii/S1053811919309449?via%3Dihub) <br>
 *Tasserie J, Grigis A, Uhrig L, Dupont M, Amadon A, Jarraya B.Neuroimage.
 2019 Nov 16:116353. doi: 10.1016/j.neuroimage.2019.116353.
 PMID:31743789*

 <a name="diff"></a>